‘I want all Shona women to see that they can be anything they want’

 “My mother is truly my greatest inspiration because she is not easily defeated,” she says with a smile.

-Last year, following continued advocacy by UNHCR and the Kenya Human Rights Commission (KHRC), the Government issued Shona children with birth certificates.
+In 2019, following continued advocacy by UNHCR and the Kenya Human Rights Commission (KHRC), the Government issued Shona children with birth certificates.

 Just a year shy of completing her secondary education, Nosizi finally got what she needed.